 Use a baby sling instead!
 Baby carriers are a great, cost-effective option, some of which last all the way from newborn right through to toddlerhood.

-9. Great For Bonding
+5. Great for Bonding

 Meanwhile, you'll constantly remain in-tune with your baby's needs.